What it Means

 While VC interest dropped from its record high last week, it’s still 10.5% above this week in 2018 and 33.3% above this week in 2019.
 We could finally be seeing the summer slowdown, but it looks like founders are becoming more active, so we’ll likely see sustained VC interest unless we reach a point where the fundraising market has stabilized.
 Another metric that leads us to believe that things are settling down is the amount of time spent per deck.
 It’s slowly creeping back up.
 The average is typically 3.5 minutes, but we’ve seen VCs rushing to get through decks recently as they actively look for deals.

-The recent founder activity has lead to a record high week for VC interest.
+The recent founder activity has to lead to a record high week for VC interest.
 The unseasonably high numbers look like we’re not only going to buck the summer trend, it also seems like the brief break we saw in March for fundraising means VCs are now actively looking to deploy money.
 The amount of links created by founders has dropped once again, leading us to believe that there may be more demand than there is supply right now.
 That’s great for valuations as founders are likely to be in a good place to negotiate terms (our DocSend Startup Index: COVID-19 Impact Report showed that 64% of founders were not changing their target valuations).
-Time spent is still hovering around the three minute mark, which means a tight pitch deck is still your best bet.
+Time spent is still hovering around the three-minute mark, which means a tight pitch deck is still your best bet.

 Updated: June 8, 2020